SquidCaptain/SquidCaptain/README.md

 ## 🚀 About Me

-👋 Hi, I’m **George** — a data-focused developer currently pursuing a **Master’s in Engineering** with a strong interest in **Data Science, Machine Learning, and full-stack development**.
+👋 Hi, I’m **George** — a developer currently pursuing a **Master’s in Engineering** with a strong interest in **Data Science, Machine Learning, and full-stack development**.

-I enjoy building projects end-to-end: from designing databases and writing efficient SQL queries, to training machine learning models and presenting insights through dashboards and web applications.
-I’m especially interested in applying data and ML to solve real-world business and product problems.
+I enjoy building projects end-to-end: from gathering and manipulating data, to training machine learning models and creating web applications.
+I’m especially interested in applying data and ML to solve real-world problems.

-Over time, I’ve built a solid technical foundation through both academic work and hands-on projects, working with technologies such as **Python, SQL, PostgreSQL, TensorFlow, Flask, React**, and data visualization tools like **Tableau**.
+Over time, I’ve built a solid technical foundation through both academic work and hands-on projects, working with technologies such as **Python, SQL, PostgreSQL, TensorFlow, Flask, React**.
 I’m always exploring new tools and frameworks to deepen my skill set and improve how I translate data into impact.

 📖 Outside of tech, I’m a big fan of storytelling — whether through movies, TV shows, or books — particularly stories with mysterious or Lovecraftian elements.